Siphonophore: Predation and feeding

 Siphonophores are predatory carnivores.
-Their diets consist of a variety of copepods, small crustaceans, and small fish.
+Their diets consist of a variety of copepods, other small crustaceans, cnidarians, ctenophores, and small fish.
+Some siphonophores, such as Praya dubia, have been observed to feed on other species in the same order.
 Generally, the diets of strong swimming siphonophores consist of smaller prey, and the diets of weak swimming siphonophores consist of larger prey.
 A majority of siphonophores have gastrozooids that have a characteristic tentacle attached to the base of the zooid.
 This structural feature functions in assisting the organisms in catching prey.
 Species with large gastrozooids are capable of consuming a broad range of prey sizes.
-Similar to many other organisms in the phylum of Cnidaria, many siphonophore species exhibit nematocyst stinging capsules on branches of their tentacles called tentilla.
+Like other Cnidaria, many siphonophore species exhibit nematocyst stinging capsules on branches of their tentacles called tentilla.
 The nematocysts are arranged in dense batteries on the side of the tentilla.
 When the siphonophore encounters potential prey, their tentillum react to where the 30–50 cm tentacles create a net by transforming their shape around the prey.
 The nematocysts then shoot millions of paralyzing, and sometimes fatal, toxin molecules at the trapped prey which is then transferred to the proper location for digestion.
 Some species of siphonophores use aggressive mimicry by using bioluminescent light so the prey cannot properly identify the predator.

 There are four types of nematocysts in siphonophore tentilla: heteronemes, haplonemes, desmonemes, and rhopalonemes.
 Heteronemes are the largest nematocysts and are spines on a shaft close to tubules attached to the center of the siphonophore.
 Haplonemes have open-tipped tubules with spines, but no distinct shaft.
 This is the most common nematocyst among siphonophores.
 Desmonemes do not have spines but instead there are adhesive properties on the tubules to hold onto prey.
 Rhopalonemes are nematocysts with wide tubules for prey.

-Due to the lack of food in the deep sea environment, a majority of siphonophore species function in a sit-and-wait tactic for food.
+Due to the scarcity of food in the deep sea environment, a majority of siphonophore species function in a sit-and-wait tactic for food.
 The gelatinous body plan allows for flexibility when catching prey, but the gelatinous adaptations are based on habitat.
 They swim around waiting for their long tentacles to encounter prey.
 In addition, siphonophores in a group denoted Erenna have the ability to generate bioluminescence and red fluorescence while its tentilla twitches in a way to mimic motions of small crustaceans and copepods.
 These actions entice the prey to move closer to the siphonophore, allowing it to trap and digest it.

+Predators of Siphonophores include narcomedusae, gastropods, other siphonophores, and large fish such as Mola mola.